floatdrop/jsot-bh/readme.md

 ## Migration notice

+This library is still not compatible with BH, here list of the known differences:

  * `ctx.apply` returning compiled string with HTML.
 Use `ctx.process` for getting `json`.
  * Last defined matcher is applyed first (this should be fixed in #4)
  * Calling attr (or call to similar set method) with `undefined` argument as a value will erase this attribute from attributes (but `null` is ok).